TedDaBigDawg/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script 7-movethatfile is moving the betty file from /tmp directory to the my_first_directory in /tmp directory

 Script 8-firstdelete is deleting the file betty in the my_first_directory

+Script 9-firstdirdeletion is deleting the my_first_directory in the /tmp directory